United States Special Envoy for Northern Ireland: Origins

 Before the 1980s, U.S. leaders were reluctant to get involved in the Troubles in Northern Ireland.
-When Bill Clinton was on the campaign trail as the Democratic candidate for President in 1992, he suggested both orally and in a letter to Congressman Bruce Morrison that he would favor the appointment of a Special Envoy for Northern Ireland.
+When Bill Clinton was on the campaign trail as the Democratic candidate for president in 1992, he suggested both orally and in a letter to Congressman Bruce Morrison that he would favor the appointment of a Special Envoy for Northern Ireland.
 Clinton was not alone in supporting a more active U.S. involvement in Northern Ireland.
-On February 23, 1993, shortly after Clinton assumed office as President, Representative Joseph P. Kennedy, together with 16 co-sponsors, sponsored a Congressional Resolution calling for the appointment of a Special Envoy.
+On February 23, 1993, shortly after Clinton assumed office as president, Representative Joseph P. Kennedy, together with 16 co-sponsors, sponsored a Congressional Resolution calling for the appointment of a Special Envoy.
 The Resolution called that it be:

 However, the proposed Resolution initially came to nothing.
 Nevertheless, Clinton discussed the prospect of appointing a Special Envoy with the Irish premier, Albert Reynolds when the two leaders first met on St. Patrick's Day in 1993.
 However Clinton deferred any appointment.
 When the Provisional Irish Republican Army (IRA) declared a ceasefire in 1994, Sinn Féin party leader, Gerry Adams urged Washington to play a "nudging role" as it did in South Africa and the Middle East.
 Congressman Bruce Morrison was considered a potential candidate.

 George Mitchell

 Bill Clinton's 1992 campaign promise to appoint a peace envoy to Belfast initially "infuriated" the British Government.
-No appointment was made until 1995, when Clinton selected former U.S. Senator George J. Mitchell as Special Envoy.
+No appointment was made until 1995, when Clinton selected former U.S. senator George J. Mitchell as Special Envoy.
 Mitchell was recognised as being more than a token envoy but someone representing a President with a deep interest in events.
-However, around the time of Mitchell's appointment, it was agreed with both the Prime Minister of the United Kingdom John Major and Taoiseach John Bruton that Mitchell would chair an international commission on disarmament of paramilitary groups.
+However, around the time of Mitchell's appointment, it was agreed with both the prime minister of the United Kingdom John Major and Taoiseach John Bruton that Mitchell would chair an international commission on disarmament of paramilitary groups.
 Mitchell went on to successfully chair the talks that resulted in the Good Friday Agreement.

+James (Jim) Lyons succeeded Sen George Mitchell as Special Advisor to the President and Secretary of State for Economic Initiatives in Northern Ireland and the Border Counties of the Republic in 1996.
+He had previously been appointed US Observer to the International Fund for Ireland (IFI) by President Clinton in 1993.
+Combing both roles, Lyons oversaw US participation in IFI cross community projects.
+He coordinated the efforts of US agencies for inward foreign investment and cross Atlantic business to business partnerships and joint ventures.
+He also developed the Northern Ireland micro lending fund, Aspire, which was the first such fund in western Europe.
+Lyons served in both roles until the end of the Clinton Administration in 2001.
+Independent review confirmed that the US contribution to the IFI exceeded $100 million and assisted in funding over 4,000 projects which created some 22,000 permanent jobs and leveraged investment of approximately $2 billion (The independent KPMG audit of the International (IFI) Fund and a review of the Fund by a British-Irish Interparliamentary Committee).